stbnrivas/dataModels/Environment/AirQualityObserved/README.md

 This folder contains scripts that give support to expose air quality observed data as NGSI version 2.

-The data provided comes from [air quality stations](../PointOfInterest/AirQualityStation) located in different cities in Spain.
+The data provided corresponds to different cities in Spain and the original data source are different  [air quality stations](../PointOfInterest/AirQualityStation) owned managed by municipalities or regional governments.

 Please check the original data source before making use of this data in an application.